The COVID-19 pandemic has drastically affected all aspects of everyday life, from the home to the workplace.

 Slack, which specializes in business communication software, has been hosting no-cost consultations for businesses trying remote work for the first time.
 Whether we’re talking about established enterprises with thousands of employees on payroll or small businesses with under ten team members, businesses of all sizes are scrambling to adapt.

 One of Slack’s top competitors, Microsoft Teams, is available at no cost for small businesses for the next six months.
-Zoom, a platform that offers video-conferencing services, has gotten rid of the 40-minute conversation limit on its free tier.
+Zoom, a platform that offers video-conferencing services, has gotten rid of the conversation time limit on its free to use version.
 One of Zoom’s competitors is Google Meet, which pairs with Gmail and Outlook.

-Another tool for remote work on the rise is Trello, a project management software that lets you assign tasks for different team members, monitor the overall progress of your project, and construct workflows for repeat jobs.
+Another tool for remote work on the rise is Trello, a software that lets you assign tasks for different team members and monitor the overall progress of your project.

 Stay-at-home orders have proven to be a golden opportunity for the large-scale adoption of new technologies, whether we’re talking about healthcare, education, or business sectors.
 The next few weeks will tell us whether these tools are permanent fixtures.